FourslashHQ/AIJobs/README.md

 # AIJobsNow by Fourslash

 AIJobsNow is your premier destination for discovering cutting-edge career opportunities in artificial intelligence, machine learning, and data science.
 We aggregate and curate job listings from industry leaders like OpenAI and Character, providing a streamlined platform for AI professionals to find their next role.
+We are actively expanding our job listings and will soon include opportunities from more leading AI companies.

 ## Features

+### Advanced Job Search and Discovery
-- **Real-time Job Listings**: Access the latest AI job opportunities as they become available
+- **Real-time Job Listings**: Access the latest AI job opportunities as they become available, with instant updates from our partner companies
+- **Smart Filtering System**:
-- **Smart Filtering**: Filter jobs by location, company, and remote work options
+  - Filter by multiple companies (OpenAI, Character, and more coming soon)
+  - Location-based filtering including major tech hubs (Tokyo, Singapore, and more)
+  - Remote work options for distributed teams
+  - Department-specific searches for specialized roles
-- **Comprehensive Search**: Search across job titles, descriptions, and departments
+- **Powerful Search**: Full-text search across job titles, descriptions, and departments with instant results

+### Job Information
+- **Comprehensive Job Details**:
+  - Detailed job descriptions and requirements
+  - Salary information when available
+  - Employment type and work arrangements
+  - Department and team context
-- **Location Support**: Find opportunities in major tech hubs including Tokyo and Singapore
+- **Location Support**:
+  - Global job opportunities
+  - Clear location information for on-site roles
-- **Salary Information**: View compensation details when available
+  - Remote work policy details

+### User Experience
+- **Modern Interface**:
+  - Clean, intuitive design for easy navigation
+  - Responsive layout that works on all devices
-- **Modern UI**: Clean, responsive interface with dark/light theme support
+  - Dark/light theme support for comfortable viewing
+- **Accessibility**:
-- **Accessibility**: Built with web accessibility standards in mind
+  - Built following web accessibility standards
+  - Keyboard navigation support
+  - Screen reader compatible
+- **Performance**:
+  - Fast loading times
+  - Instant search results
+  - Smooth filtering experience

 ## Technology Stack